ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-why-needed}
 {: faq}

-It is important to understand and to emphasize that Usage Meter is the only and mandatory tool that VMware cloud service providers like IBM are authorized and required to use for metering.
+It is important to understand and to emphasize that Usage Meter is the only and mandatory tool that VMware cloud service providers like {{site.data.keyword.IBM}} are authorized and required to use for metering.
 Usage Meter tracks usage of VMware Cloud Foundation, its components, and add-ons with VMware by Broadcom for core utilization.
 It generates comprehensive reports on what products are in use by customers.
 VCF product usage is metered and reported as required per the VMware cloud service provider program rules.
 VMware by Broadcom provides tools, appliances, and processes to meter product usage accurately for monthly reporting.

 ## As a customer of {{site.data.keyword.cloud_notm}} for VMware, do I need Usage Meter?
 {: #faq_usage-meter-do-i-need}
 {: faq}

 Yes, if you are running a client-managed offering on {{site.data.keyword.cloud_notm}}, it is required for you to ensure accurate tracking of usage and billing on every account.
 This statement does not apply to VMware Cloud Foundation (VCF) as a Service.
 Usage Meter provides comprehensive support for independent clusters and effectively measure core utilization in the new VMware by Broadcom solutions.
-This means that the Usage Meter software manages and tracks the usage of separate clusters efficiently, while also metering core utilization accurately by IBM customers.
+This means that the Usage Meter software manages and tracks the usage of separate clusters efficiently, while also metering core utilization accurately by {{site.data.keyword.IBM_notm}} customers.

-## I am using VCF as a Service; does this apply to me?
+## I'm using VCF as a Service; does this information apply to me?
 {: #faq_usage-meter-vcf-aas}
 {: faq}

-No. You do not need to do anything as IBM is the consumer of VMware licenses.
+No. You do not need to do anything as {{site.data.keyword.IBM_notm}} is the consumer of VMware licenses.

-## Does this apply to all {{site.data.keyword.cloud_notm}} for VMware offerings?
+## Does this information apply to all {{site.data.keyword.cloud_notm}} for VMware offerings?
 {: #faq_usage-meter-ic4v-offerings}
 {: faq}

-No. This applies only to {{site.data.keyword.cloud_notm}} for VMware roll-your-own (RYO), VCF for Classic, and VCF for VPC accounts.
-Fully managed VCF as a Service, VCF as a Service single-tenant, and multitenant accounts are automatically updated by IBM.
+No. This information applies only to {{site.data.keyword.cloud_notm}} for VMware roll-your-own (RYO), {{site.data.keyword.vcf-classic-short}}, and {{site.data.keyword.vcf-vpc-short}} accounts.
+Fully managed {{site.data.keyword.vcf-aas}}, {{site.data.keyword.vcf-aas}} single-tenant, and {{site.data.keyword.vcf-aas}} multitenant accounts are automatically updated by {{site.data.keyword.IBM_notm}}.

+## I'm using VMware NSX-V; does this information apply to me?
+{: #faq_usage-meter-nsx-v}
+{: faq}

+Licensing and metering are not supported for NSX-V. However, Broadcom requires {{site.data.keyword.IBM_notm}} and {{site.data.keyword.cloud_notm}} customers to use new license keys and to use Usage Meter for compliance purposes.
+Therefore, if you are running NSX-V, you must migrate to VMware NSX-T™ to become compliant.
+For more information, see [NSX-V to NSX-T migration overview](/docs/vmwaresolutions?topic=vmwaresolutions-v2t-overview).

+## I'm using vSphere 6; does this information apply to me?
+{: #faq_usage-meter-vsphere-6}
+{: faq}

+The adoption of new licensing and metering is applicable to VMware vSphere® 7 and later.
+Broadcom requires {{site.data.keyword.IBM_notm}} and {{site.data.keyword.cloud_notm}} customers to use new license keys and to use Usage Meter for compliance purposes.
+Therefore, if you are using an earlier, unsupported vSphere version, you must upgrade to vSphere 7 or later to become compliant.
+For more information, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade).

 ## What should I do now?
 {: #faq_usage-meter-what-to-do-now}
 {: faq}

-You are required to order VMware vDefend™ Firewall (formerly VMware NSX firewall) license keys to cover your firewall usage.
+You are required to order VMware vDefend™ Firewall (formerly VMware NSX® firewall) license keys to cover your firewall usage.
 You cannot enter these license keys into NSX yet; however it is recommended that you order these license keys to ensure a smooth transition process as you act on 11 April 2025.
 For more information, see [VMware add-ons for VMware Cloud Foundation](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-add-ons).

 ## What should I do next?
 {: #faq_usage-meter-what-to-do-next}